-Factor D projections are based on actual service utilization data from the FY 14 CMS 372 report.
+Factor D projections are based on actual service utilization data from the FY 15 CMS 372 report trended forward to WY 1 based on adjustments for program funding changes passed by the General Assembly.
 This information was applied to the total slots available in the waiver renewal.
-The unit costs for each waiver service was projected forward using an average trend of 2.4% projected rate increase for years 1-5 of the waiver application based on historical COLA funding appropriated from the General Assembly.
-In addition to the annual COLA trend, waiver years 4 and 5 were adjusted for the new service definitions and rates.
 The total projected expenditure was then divided by the unduplicated number of slots available.
+The projected users for waiver services remain constant for years 2 -5 of the waiver.
+The unit costs for each waiver service was projected forward using an average trend of 1.9% for years 2 - 5 of the waiver application based on BLS trends.